 Under French law, there is no general obligation to publish information on employees' pay.
-However, the economic and social database must contain information on gender equality, including the remuneration gap between men and women, and information on executives' and employees' remuneration.
-Under the law enacted on 5 September 2018 relating to the freedom to choose a professional future, companies are required to publish their gender gap scores on their websites.
-Companies with more than 1,000 employees had until 1 March 2019 to comply with this obligation; those with between 250 and 1,000 employees had until 1 September 2019 to comply; and those with between 50 and 250 employees had until 1 March 2020 to comply.
-This law has also introduced provisions in favour of the reduction of the gender pay gap, reforming the existing framework.
-Equal pay for women and men is now an obligation of results and to ensure compliance with this obligation, companies will have to respect four main criteria:
+However, the economic and social database available to employee representatives must contain information on gender equality, including the remuneration gap between men and women, and information on executives' and employees' remuneration.
+All companies are now required to publish their gender gap scores on their websites.
+Since the enactment of Decree No. 2022-243 of 25 February 2022, this disclosure is now an annual obligation.
+Equal pay for women and men is now an obligation and, to ensure compliance with this obligation, companies will have to respect four main criteria:

-- the introduction of an equal pay index for women and men, composed of five indicators; - transparency (each company will have to publish its results on its website); - a three-year period for companies to catch up on wages (ie, by March 2022, however, companies with between 50 and 250 employees are granted a supplementary period of one year); and - they will be subject to a penalty of up to 1 per cent of the total payroll in the event of non-compliance.
+- the introduction of an equal pay index for women and men, composed of five indicators; - transparency (each company will have to publish its results on its website); - a three-year period for companies to catch up on wages (ie, by March 2022; however, companies with between 50 and 250 employees are granted a supplementary period of one year); and - they will be subject to a penalty of up to 1 per cent of the total payroll in the event of non-compliance.